| Type: | Package |

 Value

-, the function returns a colour palette produced by
+If discrete is TRUE, the function returns a colour

-, the function returns a colour palette produced by
+If discrete is TRUE, the function returns a colour

 Author(s)